 A gear reduction is not always necessary, and largely depends on the size, efficiency, prop style, and desired speed of your vessel.
 However, due to the high RPM of our motors, we recommend you consider a gear reduction system rather than direct-drive to improve efficiency, provide proper torque, cooling, and help prevent cavitation.
 Typical reduction is around 2:1, but this ratio will depend on the required prop RPM needed to reach hull speed.
 Ideal reduction will enable the motor to spin your prop at the hull speed RPM of your prop when the motor is spinning at its max RPM.
 This number can be calculated using the 50 RPM / Volt constant:

 48 Volts * 50 RPM / Volt ~ 2400 rpm max

-If you choose not to use a gear reduction, it's important to install a thrust bearing somewhere in line with the prop shaft, as most motors are not rated for axial/thrust loads on the shaft.
+* If you choose not to use a gear reduction, a thrust bearing in line with the prop shaft is required, since most motors are not rated for axial/thrust loads on the shaft.

 * Before you pull your old engine, support the prop shaft for reference so you can properly align the new system.